Tinnu Anand: Personal life

-He is the son of veteran screenwriter Inder Raj Anand, brother of producer Bittu Anand, cousin of director Mukul Anand and uncle of director Siddharth Anand.
+He is the son of screenwriter Inder Raj Anand, brother of producer Bittu Anand, cousin of director Mukul Anand and uncle of director Siddharth Anand.
 He did his schooling from Mayo College in India.
 He is married to Shahnaz, daughter of veteran actor Agha.

 Career

-His father, Inder Raj Anand, was a well-known writer in the film industry, but he did not want Tinnu, or his younger brother Bittu, to enter this industry.
-In the words of Tinnu Anand: "..when I told him I wanted to direct films, he was very upset.
-Ultimately, though, he saw that I didn't want to do anything else.
-So he sent me to the best school – the Satyajit Ray School.
-Mr. Ray and my father were friends, so my father asked him to take me under his wing."
+His father, Inder Raj Anand, was a well-known writer in the Hindi film industry but did not want Tinnu Anand or his younger brother, Bittu Anand, to enter the profession.
+Recalling this period, Anand said that when he expressed his desire to direct films, his father was initially upset.
+However, he later accepted Anand’s determination and arranged for him to study under Satyajit Ray.
+Ray and Inder Raj Anand were friends, and Anand was subsequently taken under Ray’s mentorship.

-Tinnu had been given a role in K. Abbas' film Saat Hindustani when..

-"In the evening, I was given the dirty job of offering Amitabh Rs.5000 for the entire film, whether it took a year or five..
-Amitabh reluctantly agreed as he was desperate to act.
-He got the role of the poet's friend in Saat Hindustani.
-When my father got the letter from Satyajit Ray saying I could work with him, I had to give up Saat Hindustani.
-So I left for Calcutta and Amitabh got the role of the poet that I was supposed to play.
+Tinnu Anand was initially offered a role in K. Abbas' film Saat Hindustani.
+Recalling the incident, Anand said:“In the evening, I was given the dirty job of offering Amitabh ₹5,000 for the entire film, whether it took a year or five.
+Amitabh reluctantly agreed, as he was desperate to act.
+He was given the role of the poet’s friend in Saat Hindustani.
+When my father received a letter from Satyajit Ray saying that I could work with him, I had to give up Saat Hindustani.
+I left for Calcutta, and Amitabh eventually got the role of the poet that I was supposed to play.”

+Reflecting on working with actors who arrived late and worked limited hours, Anand said that he learned practical filmmaking techniques from action director Veeru Devgan.
+He recalled:

-(on working with actors who consistently show up quite late and put in only a few hours) "I give all the credit to Veeru (Devgan) who taught me how to unlearn what I had learnt.
-He told me that if you have to survive in this industry with actors like these, you should learn how to shoot a film when the actor's not there!" and: "I felt very proud when I showed Amitabh a scene between him and Amjad Khan in a dubbing studio one day.
-He was shocked and said 'But I never shot with Amjad'".
+“I give all the credit to Veeru Devgan, who taught me how to unlearn what I had learnt.
+He told me that if you want to survive in this industry with actors like these, you should learn how to shoot a film when the actor is not there.
+I felt very proud when I once showed Amitabh a scene between him and Amjad Khan in a dubbing studio.
+He was shocked and said, ‘But I never shot with Amjad.’”

-Anand also worked as an assistant director to Satyajit Ray for five years, in Bengali films, Goopy Gyne Bagha Byne (1969), Aranyer Din Ratri (1970), Pratidwandi (1970), Seemabaddha (1971) to Ashani Sanket (1973).
+Anand worked as an assistant director to Satyajit Ray for nearly five years on several Bengali films, including Goopy Gyne Bagha Byne (1969), Aranyer Din Ratri (1970), Pratidwandi (1970), Seemabaddha (1971), and Ashani Sanket (1973).

-Anand portrayed an important role in Ghajini in 2008.
-In an interview, Tinu Anand spoke about his early days and also praised Amitabh Bachchan for his generosity.
+In 2008, Anand portrayed a significant role in the Hindi film Ghajini.

+In a later interview, Anand spoke about his early career and praised Amitabh Bachchan for his generosity and support during his formative years in the film industry.